esfreire/AWS_Solutions_Architect_Exam/README.md

 In order to prepare the **AWS Certified Solutions Architect – Associate Feb 2018 Exam**, I made a document with a summary with all the relevant information to study for the exam.
 I took this information from the following sites:

-* [Jayendra’s blog](http://jayendrapatil.com/) - An awesome blog with a lot of AWS topics and learning paths to study and prepare the different AWS Certifications
+* [Jayendra’s blog](http://jayendrapatil.com/) - An awesome blog to study and prepare the different AWS Certifications
 * [AWS documentation](https://aws.amazon.com/documentation/?nc1=h_ls) - AWS documentation

 I Also, added some extra needed knowledge for the exam and a key notes paragraph with the main information to know for each relevant service.